PyConAPAC/docs/guideline/cfh.md

    Proposals will have to provide details about how these can be implemented at the proposed venues.

-   1. Food and drinks for lunches and breaks on all conference days (and tutorials and sprints where applicable)

-   2. Optionally, breakfast on all conference days (not necessarily on the tutorial and sprint days where applicable)

    3. WLAN service to access the Internet during the conference (and the tutorial and sprints if applicable)

-   4. At least one social event, which can be a dinner, a show or some other form of entertainment, where food and drinks are served.
-The main social event should ideally be available to all attendees, but may also be limited to a lower number of people, if the selected venue cannot serve as many participants.

    5. Audio/video facilities to support speakers and talk recordings.

-8. The conference must take place within the following preferred timeframe: May 1st - October 31th.
-It is possible to propose more than just one set of conference dates if necessary, since the costs may vary across this timeframe.

 9. The on-site team must provide a local expenses budget plan as part of the proposal.
 An example budget plan can be provided on request.
 The on-site